TeneeIshari/ClientServer/README.md

 Answer: Exposing internal Java stack traces is a critical Information Exposure vulnerability.
 Stack traces provide a roadmap of the backend architecture for attackers.
 A malicious actor could gather:

-Dependency Details: Traces reveal specific frameworks and version numbers (e.g., Jersey 2.32), allowing attackers to target known vulnerabilities (CVEs) associated with those versions.
+- **Dependency Details:** Traces reveal specific frameworks and version numbers (e.g., Jersey 2.32), allowing attackers to target known vulnerabilities (CVEs) associated with those versions.

-System Structure: They expose internal package names and file paths, revealing the application's logic and design.
+- **System Structure:** They expose internal package names and file paths, revealing the application's logic and design.

-Configuration Data: Detailed error messages can leak database schemas, table names, or internal server constraints, which can be leveraged for further attacks like SQL injection.
+- **Configuration Data:** Detailed error messages can leak database schemas, table names, or internal server constraints, which can be leveraged for further attacks like SQL injection.

 By utilizing Exception Mappers to return sanitized JSON responses, these risks are eliminated.

+**Q: Why is it advantageous to use JAX-RS filters for cross-cutting concerns like logging, rather than manually inserting Logger.info() statements inside every single resource method?**

+Answer: It is advantageous because it follows the principle of **Separation of Concerns** and avoids code duplication (the **DRY** principle).

+- **Centralized Logic:** By implementing `ContainerRequestFilter` and `ContainerResponseFilter`, you write the logging logic exactly once, rather than duplicating it across every single endpoint.
+- **Clean Resources:** Your resource methods remain clean and focused purely on business logic (e.g., saving a room) instead of being cluttered with boilerplate logging code.
+- **Consistency:** A filter guarantees that every request and response is consistently logged, removing the risk of a developer forgetting to add logging statements to a newly created method.
+- **Maintainability:** If the logging format needs to be changed later, you only have to update a single filter class, instead of hunting down and modifying `Logger.info()` statements scattered throughout hundreds of resource methods.